Crush-Steelpunch/AEDXDDO4-July-23/Python/BudgetApp_Lab.md

 - Create objects for 6, 20, 2 and 4 sided die.
 - Roll a charactor sheet for a Swashbuckler Rogue called 'Earl Grey' DnD 5th ed.

+## Lottery Ball

+Goal: “Create a lottery ball, or Hat, that takes a variable number of arguments that specify the number of balls of each color that are in the hat.
+Give the object the ability to pick a random number of balls from the hat, which will then be used to compute the probability of picking a certain distribution of balls over a large number of experiments”

 ### Links

 (https://w3resource.com/python-exercises/class-exercises/index.php)